amitkpandey/miners/android_arm64/readme.md

 This will start mining.

-This is obviously using xmrig, but I have modified the source code slightly.
-Here is how:

-* I hardcoded the donations to `0` (because I was salty that they hardcoded a minimum of `1`)
-* I corrected the output as it always showed a hash rate of `n/a`

 With this miner you can use the `xmrig-proxy`.
 The `xmrig-proxy` is particularly useful here because most respectable pools have difficulties that are too high for most android devices to manage, and thus they time out.
 Using `xmrig-proxy` will take